myna/help/deployment/web/variants.md

  1. swap content in and out by showing and hiding HTML elements;
  2. restyle content by adding and removing CSS classes;
  3. alter the text in an element;
- 4. alter an attribute on an element (e.g. the `src` attribute on an image or iframe).
+ 4. alter an attribute on an element (e.g. the `src` attribute on an image or iframe);
+ 5. redirect to another page.

 Each technique is described in detail below.
 The basic technique for all variants is: